PostgreSQL Partition Manager Extension (pg_partman)

 • p_analyze - See p_analyze option in run_maintenance.

-• Run this function to monitor that the parent tables (non-native) or default tables (native PG11+) of the partition sets that pg_partman manages do not get rows inserted to them.
+• Run this function to monitor if the default tables of the partition sets that pg_partman manages get rows inserted to them.

 • Returns a row for each parent/default table along with the number of rows it contains.
 Returns zero rows if none found.